Ella Scott Lynch: Career

-In 2005, she was cast in the soap opera Home and Away in the role of Hayley Lawson, previously played by Bec Cartwright, which she played until the end of that year.
+In 2005, immediately after graduating from NIDA, Lynch was cast in long-running soap opera Home and Away in the role of Hayley Lawson (previously played by Bec Cartwright), which she played until the end of the 2005 season.

-In 2008 Lynch was cast as a regular in All Saints.
+In 2008, Lynch was cast as a regular in All Saints.
 Her character, nurse Claire Anderson, replaced Jolene Anderson's character Erika.
 Coincidentally, Kip Gamblin, who played Hayley's love interest Scott Hunter in Home and Away, also joined All Saints at that point.
+She played the role for two seasons, through 2009.